-V. Ramos Prevention & Accountability Committee • We have the same challenges the ECD committee expressed • Our focus is on diversion and identifying the stakeholders, partners that are providing diversion services • Data points on where they are being resources and pints we can identify • We welcome new member to join us in this mission to meet our strategic goals • We are looking forward to drawing information and partaking in the process for the program mapping PIG (10:41) J. Los Banos In review of the raw date, we noticed the numbers of referrals were not lining up to the total diversions and wanted JJIS to present (10:42) C. Peterson Is there data obtained for children in the system who may have special needs and social or educational needs (10:43) R. McCoach
+AGENDA ITEM DISCUSSION RECCOMMENDATIONS/ PERSON(S) DATE ACTIONS/CONCLUSIONS RESPONSIBLE DUE JJIS would not be as accurate then getting data directly from the sources We are in the process of adding foster care to track on our reports and it will be calculated The different systems will be bound by different formats.
+It depends on whose collecting data who they report it too.
+(10:38) V. Ramos Prevention & Accountability Committee We have the same challenges the ECD committee expressed Our focus is on diversion and identifying the stakeholders, partners that are providing diversion services Data points on where they are being resources and pints we can identify We welcome new member to join us in this mission to meet our strategic goals We are looking forward to drawing information and partaking in the process for the program mapping PIG (10:41) J. Los Banos In review of the raw date, we noticed the

-• Individual organizations will have their own

-numacos around trading this information

-purposes around tracking this information,

-but I have not seen this data in JJIS

-(10:44)

-S. Ahu Contact JJIS if S. Ahu

-information is tracked 3.
-Allu

-We will check with JJIS if this is information

-is tracked for youth with special

-(10.15) needs

-(10:45)

-A Neumann

-Youth Committee

-We are reviewing our 3-year state plans

-Conduct in-person survey with

-youth at HYCF and DH

-Looking at private funding for

-incentives to give the youth who

-provide valuable information

-Trauma-informed care trainings

-and youth adult trainings

-We need a secretary and one adult

-member for the Committee

-We voted in a new member, Diopilo

-Harrdison at our last meeting

-Work with OYS for binders with

-information to provide interested

-members

-(10:48)

-Youth Corner

-B. Bruce Find out from JJIS if they

-Opportunities for Failure and Growth track special needs
+AGENDA ITEM DISCUSSION RECCOMMENDATIONS/ PERSON(S) DATE ACTIONS/CONCLUSIONS RESPONSIBLE DUE numbers of referrals were not lining up to the total diversionsand wanted JJIS to present (10:42) C. Peterson Is there data obtained for children in the system who may have special needs and social or educational needs (10:43) R. McCoach Individual organizations will have their own purposes around tracking this information, but I have not seen this data in JJIS (10,44) (10:44)S. AhuWe will check with JJIS if this is information is tracked Contact JJIS if information is tracked for youth with special needs S. Ahu (10:45) A Neumann Youth Committee We are reviewing our 3-year state plans Conduct in-person survey with youth at HYCF and DH Looking at private funding for incentives to give the youth who

-Presentation available upon request IX.
-Partner updates (open for discussion) (10:57) D. Ulima • We invite any community partners to share at this time X. Future Agenda Items (Open for discussion) (10:58) D. Ulima • Opportunity for JJSAC members to share what you would like to place on the agenda • We need to keep the PIG's updates on the agenda • Shannessy and Norene will provide their emails for anyone who may have ideas for future agenda items XI.
-Announcements Upcoming Conference: CJJ 2022 RED Annual Conference November 1-2, 2022 Louisville, Kentucky OJJDP State Relations & Assistance Division (SRAD) 2022 National Training Conference December 13-15, 2022 Wyndham San Diego Bayside Hotel (11:00) D. Ulima JJSAC Members who are interested in attending the CJJ 2022 please contact Shannessy Ahu CJJ 2022 RED Annual Conference November 1-2, 2022 Louisville, Kentucky OJJDP State Relations & Assistance Division (SRAD) 2022 National Training Conference December 13-15, 2022 Wyndham San Diego Bayside Hotel
+AGENDA ITEM DISCUSSION RECCOMMENDATIONS/ PERSON(S) DATE ACTIONS/CONCLUSIONS RESPONSIBLE DUE provide valuable information Trauma-informed care trainings and youth adult trainings We need a secretary and one adult member for the Committee We voted in a new member, Diopilo Harrdison at our last meeting Work with OYS for binders with information to provide interested members (10:48) Youth Corner B. Bruce Opportunities for Failure and Growth Presentation available upon request Find out from JJIS if they track special needs IX.
+Partner updates (open for discussion) (10:57) D. Ulima • We invite any community partners to share at this time X. Future Agenda Items (Open for discussion) (10:58) D. Ulima Opportunity for JJSAC members to share what you would like to place on the agenda We need to keep the PIG's updates

+AGENDA ITEM DISCUSSION RECCOMMENDATIONS/ ACTIONS/CONCLUSIONS PERSON(S) RESPONSIBLE DATE DUE on the agenda Shannessy and Norene will provide their emails for anyone who may have ideas for future agenda items XI.
+Announcements Upcoming Conference: CJJ 2022 RED Annual Conference November 1-2, 2022 Louisville, Kentucky OJJDP State Relations & Assistance (11:00) D. Ulima JJSAC Members who are interested in attending the CJJ 2022 please contact Shannessy Ahu CJJ 2022 RED Annual Conference November 1-2, 2022 Louisville, Kentucky OJJDP State Relations & Assistance Division (SRAD) 2022 National Training Conference December 13-15, 2022 Wyndham San Diego Bayside Hotel XII.
+Next JJSAC Meeting JJSAC FB Meetings FY2022-2023 Thursday, November 17, 2022 Thursday, February 23, 2023 Thursday May 25, 2023 Thursday August 24, 2023 (11:01) D. Ulima The next JJSAC Full Body meetings are